Superlative Stays Spice Up the Ski Season

 Omni Mount Washington Resort

 The iconic red roof topping the instantly recognizable Omni Mount Washington Resort hints at the charm and glamour inside as guests approach from Route 302.
 The flagship of New Hampshire’s grand resorts, the Mount Washington provides a wide range of activities (or lack thereof, depending on your agenda), for couples seeking an idyllic Granite State winter.
-Try the Love and Luxury package, which gets couples two mini bottles of Moet & Chandon Rosé Champagne, chocolate-covered strawberries, a romantic turndown with robes, music and lighting and a late, 1 p.m. checkout the next day.
+Try the Love and Luxury package, which gets couples bottle of Sparkling wine paired with artisanal chocolates, late 1 p.m. check-out and more.

 The Sugar Hill Inn